 Design of the corner release groove of the laser welding box structure

-In the welded stainless steel box structure, the optimization of the corner relief groove is also extremely important, which directly affects the effect of the bottom structure of the box.
+In welded stainless steel box structures, optimizing the corner relief groove is crucial as it directly impacts the effectiveness of the bottom structure of the box.

-The schematic diagram of the corner release slot is shown in Figure 5.
+The schematic diagram of the corner relief groove is illustrated in Figure 5.

 Figure 5 Schematic diagram of corner release slot

-By calling laser welding corner release groove process block, the product structure is optimized.
+By utilizing the laser welding corner relief groove process block, the structure of the product can be optimized.

-After laser welding, a very full and round welding effect can be obtained, almost no secondary treatment is required, and the subsequent processing time is greatly reduced.
-As shown in Figure 6, Figure 7.
+With laser welding, a complete and rounded welding effect can be achieved, requiring almost no secondary treatment and greatly reducing subsequent processing time, as demonstrated in Figures 6 and 7.